gencay/vscode-chatgpt/README.md

 ### Using Proxy

+> Setting up your system level VPN should also work but if you prefer setting up proxy only for the extension continue reading

 The autologin supports setting a proxy server.
 This is useful if you're running into rate limiting issues or if you want to use a proxy to hide your IP address.
 Right now this setting only supports http proxies.
 Don't provide a protocol in the setting.

 To use a proxy, update the settings with your proxy server details.
 For more information on the format, see [here](https://www.chromium.org/developers/design-documents/network-settings).